How can I improve my eCommerce site speed?

 3. Minimise your systems

 Many merchants find they actually have multiple systems on their site doing the same thing – for example, tracking.
 You might have Google Analytics, Adobe, and Microsoft systems all providing you with very similar data – do you really need all three?
 A lot of similar software on the market has roughly the same features, so we’d usually advise picking the one that suits your needs the best (or the one you know your way around!) and just sticking with that one.
+The less pieces of software you have to load on your eCommerce site, the more you’ll improve your site speed.

 An extra bonus to this one is – you might actually end up saving some money by consolidating everything!
 Music to the finance team’s ears…